Dobes9/starter-restaurant-reservation/back-end/README.md

 ### GET /tables
 This route will list all tables in the database.

+A successful call will return the following data for each table:
+* table_id: integer
+* table_name: string
+* capacity: integer
+* reservation_id: null (when table is not assigned to a reservation).
+When table is assigned to a reservation, it will be the reservation_id of the reservation

 ### POST /tables
 This route will create a new table in the database, as long as the table has the properties listed in hasProperties, and the table_name is at least 2 characters long, and the capacity is at least 1.